These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Storage and Freezing

 Biscuits can be stored in an airtight container at room temperature for about 2 weeks.
-These baked cookies can also be placed in an airtight container and frozen for up to 3 months.
+These baked cookies can also be placed in an airtight tin and frozen for up to 3 months.

 If you want to make the shortbread dough in advance, it can be kept in the fridge for up to a week and in the freezer for up to a month.
 If frozen, simply defrost in the fridge overnight before baking.